iworks/iworks-pwa/readme.txt

 1. Shortcuts menu on Android.

 == Changelog ==

+= 1.5.8 (2023-12-27) =
+* The check for a tag meta with the "viewport" value has been added after changes in plugins activations.
+* The dynamic property has been fixed.
+* The function `parse_url()` has been replaced by the function `wp_parse_url()`.
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.0.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.4.
+* The nonce check has been added to check "viewport" feature.

 = 1.5.7 (2023-11-17) =
 * [Empty shortcuts in the `manifest.json` file have been fixed](https://github.com/iworks/iworks-pwa/issues/4).
 Props for [elmando111](https://wordpress.org/support/users/elmando111/).